 Meet Jacob Bethell, the Barbados kid leading England’s next generation in all formats

-The Warwickshire star is starring for England in the West Indies with his flamboyant style and, as Richard Edwards writes, has a big future in the Test game after earning a call-up to face New Zealand
+The 21-year-old Warwickshire prospect is starring for England in the West Indies with his flamboyant style and, as Richard Edwards writes, has a big future in the Test game after earning a call-up to face New Zealand

 The former Warwickshire batter was director of cricket at Rugby School when Jacob Bethell’s application arrived on his desk.
 Unsurprisingly, given the names involved, it didn’t take him long to realise he had someone extraordinary coming his way from Barbados.
 And then he saw him play.